Pauperism: History

 Under the English Poor Laws, a person to be relieved must be a destitute person, and the moment he had been relieved he became a pauper, and as such incurred certain civil disabilities.
 Statistics dealing with the state of pauperism in this sense convey not the amount of destitution actually prevalent, but the particulars of people in receipt of poor law relief.

 The 1830s brought to Europe great economic hardships.
 The early 19th century saw a tremendous rise in the populations of all the European countries.
 There was a scarcity of jobs and fewer employment opportunities.
 This resulted in more job seekers than employment.
 Populations from rural areas migrated to bigger towns to live in increasingly crowded slums.
 Small producers in town faced tough competition from cheap imported goods in England, where industrialization was comparatively superior.
 In those regions of Europe where aristocracy was strong and enjoyed privileges, peasants groaned under the burden of hardships.
-An year of bad harvest added to the miseries of the common man.
+A year of bad harvest added to the miseries of the common man.
 The rise of food prices led to widespread pauperism.

 Poverty in the interwar years (1918–1939) was responsible for several measures which largely killed off the Poor Law system.
-The Local Government Act 1929 officially abolished workhouses, and between 1929 and 1930 the Poor Law Guardians, the "workhouse test," and the term "pauper" disappeared.
+The Local Government Act 1929 officially abolished workhouses, and between 1929 and 1930 the poor law guardians, the "workhouse test," and the term "pauper" disappeared.